tal-moshayov/step-heroku-deploy/README.md

 * `key-name` (optional) Specify the name of the key that should be used for this deployment.
 If left empty, a temporary key will be created for the deployment.
 * `retry` (optional) When a deploy to Heroku fails, a new deploy is automatically performed after 5 seconds.
 If you want to disable this behavior, set `retry` to `false`.
 * `run` (optional) Run a command on heroku after the code is deployed succesfully.
 This option can be used to migrate the database for example.
 * `keep-repository` (optional) This will allow a user to keep the original history of the repository, speeding up deployment. **Important:** changes made during the build will not be deployed.
 Also keep in mind that deploying an already up to date repo will not result in an application restart.
 Use the `run` parameter to forcibly reload to achieve this.
+This feature is considered beta, expect issues.
+If you find one, please contact us.

 # Example